isovalent/ebpf-docs/docs/linux/kfuncs/bpf_stream_print_stack.md

 ### Example

-The kernel selftests use this kfunc in `tools/testing/selftests/bpf/progs/stream.c` with a syscall program that emits the stack to `BPF_STDERR`:
+The kernel self-tests use this kfunc in `tools/testing/selftests/bpf/progs/stream.c` with a syscall program that emits the stack to `BPF_STDERR`: